C0D1UM/technical-standard/django/import-export-excel/README.md

 ## Advance

+### When to use this technique?

-- You don't know how many rows will be imported to the system at a time.
+You don't know how many rows will be imported to the system at a time.

 ### How?

-This would required more setup because we will need a background workers (Celery), here are some guides:
+This would required more setup because we will need background workers (Celery), here are some guides:

 - User upload the excel.